 #3 Exercise and Weight Control

-Regular exercises strengthen the muscles of back, increases flexibility and improve posture.
+Regular exercises strengthen the muscles of the back, increases flexibility and improve posture.
 Exercise also helps to keep weight under control.
 Increase in weight can lead to poor posture.
 One should do core-strengthening exercises for the abdominal and back muscles and flexibility exercises aimed at improving flexibility in your hips and upper legs may help too.

 Quit smoking if you smoke because a significantly higher percentage of smokers have back pain as compared to non-smokers.